jonev/HTTP-REST-test-DSL/README.md

-# Http REST test DSL
+# HTTP REST test DSL

 This is a project which explores the modelling and code generation functionality of `xText`, resulting in Eclipse DSL plugin which generates JUnit tests, as HTTP calls for testing REST API's.